 Use Google Calendar with a screen reader

-If you'd like to use built-in shortcuts, turn off the virtual cursor by clicking
+To use built-in Calendar shortcuts, turn off the virtual cursor by pressing Insert + z + z.

 Use the following settings so that Tab key navigation reaches all accessible parts of the calendar: